search icon

 Are there penalties if I don’t?

-The Department of State won’t issue you a Certificate of Good Standing if your LLC doesn’t comply with state law.
-The Department of State won’t issue a Certificate of Good Standing if your LLC isn’t in compliance.
+The Department of State won’t issue you a Rhode Island Certificate of Good Standing if your LLC isn’t in compliance.
 In Rhode Island, a Certificate of Good Standing is a seal of approval from the government telling everyone who reads it that your LLC complies with the letter of Rhode Island law.
-You will need a Certificate of Good Standing to apply for a loan or otherwise obtain capital funding from investors.
+You will likely need a Certificate of Good Standing to apply for a loan or otherwise obtain capital funding from investors.
 Moreover, you can’t register your LLC as a foreign entity in another state unless you have a Certificate of Good Standing.

 Falling out of compliance could have a negative impact on your business.
 The Department of State could issue fines and monetary penalties against you.
 You could lose the protections afforded to LLCs by state law.
-Equally important, you might miss out on the chance to expand your business.
+Also, you might miss out on the chance to expand your business.

 Step 3: File your amendment with the Secretary of State

-Now it’s time to file your paperwork.
+The next step is to file your paperwork.
 Rhode Island allows you to file by mail after downloading the Articles of Amendment form, but online filing is preferred.
-Either way, you’ll need to fill out the form with the information you gathered during step 2 and submit your completed form to the Secretary of State.
+Either way, you’ll need to fill out the form with the information you gathered during Step 2 and submit your completed form to the Secretary of State.

 At the time of this writing, there’s a $50 filing fee for an amendment.
 Once the paperwork is processed, your amendment will go into effect.